SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Experiments

-\paragraph{ADE20K} Table \ref{tab:ade20k_t} demonstrates the comparison between SegRet-Tiny and recent studies in terms of parameter count and mIoU.
-The results reveal that SegRet achieves state-of-the-art performance compared to models with similar parameter counts, with only 14.01M parameters yielding a 49.39 mIoU.
-For instance, compared to Mask2Former(Swin-T), we achieve comparable results with less than one-third of the parameters.
-Contrasting with Vision Mamba (Vim-Ti) with a similar parameter count, SegRet outperforms it by 9.7\% in mIoU.
-Other model results at different scales are detailed in the Appendix.
+Table \ref{tab:ade20k_t} presents a comparative analysis of SegRet-Tiny against recent SOTA methods in terms of parameter count and mIoU.
+The results demonstrate that SegRet achieves superior performance among models with comparable parameter scales, attaining an mIoU of 49.39 with only 14.01M parameters.
+For example, SegRet matches the performance of Mask2Former (Swin-T) while using less than one-third of the parameters.
+Moreover, when compared to Vision Mamba (Vim-Ti), which has a similar parameter count, SegRet surpasses it by 9.7\% in mIoU.
+Additional experimental results across various model scales are included in the Appendix for further reference.

 \paragraph{Cityscapes}